FakeItEasy/FakeItEasy/how-to-build.md

 uv lock
 ```

-from the root of the repository.
+from the `docs` directory.
 After verifying the generated documentation, you can commit both
 `pyproject.toml` and `uv.lock`.